 The God beyond measure gathers me, you, and all His people up in His love, His grace, His utterly surprising creation.

 Yes, we are frail and fading, but we are here in this blink, this breath, this shadowed moment.
 So we rejoice, we rest in Him.

 We hope.
-Trusting that He remembers us and will remember us and will remember us and will continue remembering us as we rise, into just a moment, to the fullness of His glory.
+We trust that He remembers us and will remember us and will remember us and will continue remembering us as we rise, in just a moment, to the fullness of His glory.